On this page

 Business Day.
-Any day, Monday through Friday, that the College is open.
+Any day, Monday through Friday, when the College is open.

 Conduct Officer.
-A College official designated by the VPSA or designee, to facilitate an Administrative Hearing, determine responsibility of alleged violations of the College’s Community Standards and impose sanctions.
+A College official designated and trained by the Procedural Coordinator or designee, to facilitate an Administrative Hearing, determine responsibility of alleged violations of the College’s Community Standards and impose sanctions.